 The development of more avenues of access hasn’t come out of anywhere.
 Rather, it reflects the direction of the modern gaming market.
 Just as better cross-play and cross-purchase support arose in the 8th generation, the 9th is poised to take this idea a few steps further.
 Video gaming is no longer about isolated systems doing their best to be the only ones.
 It’s now developed with a more community-centric approach, where it’s not just about finding customers but understanding a place in the pack.

-With streaming systems, it could soon be possible to; stream a PlayStation game to an Xbox console and vice versa, at least in theory.
-It could also be the case that customers could play through many platform exclusive games on other systems, never owning a base device at all.
+Streaming systems could soon be possible to; stream a PlayStation game to an Xbox console and vice versa, at least in theory.
+It could also be the case that customers could play through many platform-exclusive games on other systems, never owning a base device at all.
 While the ultimate direction will depend on how far the console developers are willing to take it, a more open future is always a good thing.
 Gaming can be expensive, after all, and the more play we can get for less money down is a win in our book.